billwparker/Census-API/readme.md

 **Python Flask API**

-API that can give statitics for a latitude/longitude.
+API that can give statistics for a latitude/longitude.

 Uses FCC API to turn latitude/longitude into a US Census FIPs code.
+Uses Census api.

 Census tracts contain between 2,500 to 8,000 people.